starlake-ai/starlake/docs/user/guide/configuration/dags.rst

 ############

 Comet Data Pipeline comes with native  Airflow support.
-Below are DAG definitions for each of the three ingestion steps on an kerberized HDFS cluster.
+Below are DAG definitions for each of the three ingestion steps on an kerberized cluster.

 Import DAG
 ----------